 Controlling company expenses is critical in today’s post-pandemic time.
 As budgets tighten for businesses, finance managers should look at revisiting their business expense policy or creating a new, flexible one that’s more suited to the current times.
 Here comes the role of business travel expense policy templates.

 What is a Business Expense Policy & why do you Need One?

 A company expense policy is a compilation of all the do’s and don’ts for your employees when it comes to business spends and reimbursements.
 In the absence of a clearly written expense policy, you run a risk of employees spending the company’s money without knowing what is considered an acceptable business expense or how much they are allowed to spend.
-So, there is an immediate need for businesses to take a proactive approach to creating a robust expense policy.
+For that, you need a business travel expense policy template.
+So, there is an immediate need for companies to take a proactive approach in creating a robust business expense policy.

-You may ask why having a powerful expense policy is helpful?
+You may ask how having a powerful expense policy is helpful?
 Here’s how:

-Here is the 7-step process to create a robust expense policy for your company (with a free expense policy template).
+Here is the 8-step process to create a robust expense policy for your company (with free

 There is no right or wrong approach.
 Some businesses prefer a detailed expense policy where everything is written down and all scenarios are covered so there is less room for doubt.